HOLL95/SV_paper/README.md

 sudo apt-get install git python3.6 pip3 cmake libboost-all-dev
 ```

-Once these packages are installed, you can clone this repository and it's submodules,
+Once these packages are installed, you can clone this repository and its submodules,
 i.e.

 ```